Volumizing Hair Iron At A Glance

 Step 1: Prepping Your Hair

-Before using your volumizing iron for hair, start with clean, dry hair.
+Start with clean, dry hair.
 Apply your favorite heat protectant spray to your hair, brush it through, and let it dry.
 Make sure that your hair is tangle free and parted the way you want it to lay.

 Step 2: Section Your Hair